 Developing customer trust starts by focusing on website content and features.
 Auto repair shop websites need to make a personal connection and communicate trustworthiness to viewers.
-Building a feeling of trust should be the overriding website design objective.
+Building a feeling of trust should be the overriding website objective.

 Selling The Invisible